duncancmt/fu/README.md

 For developers, if your dApp works with FU, then it will probably work with every other token on earth.
 Perhaps there is some utility in having a maximally-badly-behaved ERC20 token for testing purposes.

-# Airdrop

-If you want to be airdropped some FU, simply submit a PR adding yourself to [`airdrop.json`](./airdrop.json).
-There are no eligibility criteria.
-Whether or not you receive an airdrop is entirely contingent on the capricious and arbitrary whims of the authors.

 ---